 Only dental hygienists who provide services under the supervision of a dentist should be classified as "dental" services.
-Services provided by independently practicing dental hygienists should be classified as "oral health" services and are not applicable for this measure.
+Services provided by independently practicing dental hygienists should be classified as "oral health" services.

 Note: Reliability of the measure score depends on the quality of the data that are used to calculate the measure.
 The percentages of missing and invalid data for these data elements must be investigated prior to measurement.
 Data elements with high rates of missing or invalid data will adversely affect the subsequent counts that are recorded.
-For example, records with missing or invalid CDT CODE may be counted in the denominator but not in the numerator.
+For example, records with missing or invalid SERVICE CODE may be counted in the denominator but not in the numerator.
 These records are assumed to not have had a qualifying service.
-In this case, a low quality data set will result in a measure score that will not be reliable.
+In this case, a low quality data set will result in a low measure score and will not be reliable.